 Why you should not overfill the cupcake liners.
 Normally you should fill the liners about 2/3 full, but because I added the miniature Reese’s cups, I decreased it to 1/2 full.
 When they were baked together, they ended up coming out of the oven perfectly domed.

 You can see in the photo below I pressed Reese’s cups down into the middle of the batter only until it was level with the batter.
 If you press it all the way down, it can easily burn on the bottom.
 The batter will swell up around the cup.

 Why you should not peek while the cupcakes are baking.
 Once the muffin tin goes into the oven, don’t continually open the oven door to check on them.
 Give it about 12-13 minutes before you begin checking to see how they’re doing.
 Otherwise, it will release heat and mess with the baking times.
 Also, if you slam the door early on when baking, you could end up with dense fallen cupcakes.

 Baking times vary from oven to oven.
 The true test comes from using a toothpick.
 Normally you would insert it into the center of the cupcake and draw it out.
 If it comes out clean, the cupcakes are done.
 But because we added the Reese’s cups in the middle, checking the doneness comes from inserting the toothpick on the outer rim.

 Why you should not leave the cupcakes in the pan while cooling.
 The cupcakes will continue to cook in the hot pan and dry out if you leave them in.
 Let them cool for a minute and use a butter knife, sliding it down the side of the pan outside the liner and gently raise up the cupcake until you can grab it easily.
 I use a wire baking rack to completely cool the cupcakes before frosting.

-How to make and Frost the Cupcakes:
+How to make the icing and Frost the Cupcakes: